The Sinkhorn algorithm, parabolic optimal transport and geometric Monge-Amp\`ere equations: Introduction

-The general results are applied to the case of the round sphere endowed with the two different cost functions: (1) $d(x,y)^{2}$ and (2) $-\log|x-y|.$ These two cases appear, for example, in applications to (1) computer graphics (texture mapping), medical imaging \cite{d-t,z et al} and mesh adaptation for global whether and climate prediction \cite{w-b-b-c} and (2) the reflector antenna problem in geometric optics \cite{waII,g-o}.
-Nearly linear complexity of the corresponding Sinkhorn iteration is achieved in both cases, using fast transforms.
+The corresponding result in the dynamic setting (Theorem \ref{thm:dynamic general}) requires that $X$ and $Y$ be compact Riemannian manifolds and further regularity assumptions on $c,$ $\mu$ and $\nu$ (the case when $X$ and $Y$ have boundaries is left for the future).
+A ``local density property'' on the approximations $\mu^{(k)}$ and $\nu^{(k)}$ is required, roughly saying that the approximations of $\mu$ and $\nu$ hold up to length scales of the order $k^{-1/2}$, with an $O(1/k)-$error term.
+Interestingly, the local density properties turn out to be satisfied when the approximations $\mu^{(k)}$ and $\nu^{(k)}$ are defined by (weighted) point clouds, generated using \emph{Quasi-Monte Carlo }methods for numerical integration \cite{b-e-g,b-s-s-w,b-c-c-g-s-t}.
+The general results are applied to the case of the round \emph{two-sphere} endowed with the two different cost functions: (1) $d(x,y)^{2}$ and (2) $-\log|x-y|.$ These two cases appear, for example, in applications to (1) computer graphics (texture mapping), medical imaging \cite{d-t,z et al}, mesh adaptation for global whether and climate prediction \cite{w-b-b-c} and (2) the reflector antenna problem in geometric optics \cite{waII,g-o}.
+Nearly linear complexity of the corresponding Sinkhorn iteration is achieved in both cases, using fast transforms and $O(N^{3/2})-$complexity using separability.